-• You must provide the initial configuration of Shared Pools through an XML configuration file.
-You can specify the initial XML configuration file for UCP through the system property oracle.ucp.jdbc.xmlConfigFile.
+You can also specify the initial XML configuration file for UCP through the system property oracle.ucp.jdbc.xmlConfigFile, but it is an obsolete way of configuring the XML file and you must avoid using this option.
 The location of the initial XML configuration file should be specified as a URI.
-For example, file:/user directory/ucp.xml.
+For example, $file:/user_directory/ucp.xml$.